My Top Memorial Day Amazon Sales for Any Shopper

 - Samsung 49-inch Odyssey G9 Series DQHD 1000R curved gaming monitor: $800 (save $500) -- at a slightly lower price than the G93SC, you still get the immersive experience that is -- quite literally -- a game changer.

 - Amazon Fire TV 55-inch 4-series: $360 (save $160) -- ditch your cable package and use this smart TV to stream all of your favorite services.
-And get six months of MGM Plus for free.
+Get six months of MGM Plus for free.

-- Amazon Fire 7 Kids tablet: $70 (save $40) -- easy-to-use parental controls, preloaded kids content in a tablet that resists spills and drops can't be beat.

-- Amazon Fire TV Stick 4K streaming device: $30 (save $20) -- at 40% less than the regular price, you almost can't afford not to upgrade to this Fire Stick, which gets you to all your favorite streaming services with a simple voice command.

 - Amazon Echo Show 8: $95 (save $55) -- a smart home device with spacial audio and an 8-inch HD touchscreen gets you video calling and so much more for less than $100.